-The CMF3 furnace is available in power gas (PG models) or power oil (PO models) and can be converted from power oil to power gas, and vice versa.
+The CMF3 furnace is available in power gas (PG models) or power oil (PO models).
 The power gas models are designed for operation with either natural or propane (LP) gas.
 The firing rate of the CMF3 Convertible Series can be field-installed (using a certified conversion kit) by a qualified service technician.
-Refer to page 14 for conversion information.